15 best practices for contact center agent training programs What is a cloud contact center?

 What is interactive voice response (IVR)?

 IVR systems can consist of telephony equipment, software applications, a database and a supporting infrastructure.
-An organization can run an IVRS in house by purchasing the software and hardware required, or it can opt to go through an IVR hosting service that charges a monthly fee.
+An organization can run an in-house IVR system by purchasing the required software and hardware or opt to use an IVR hosting service that charges a monthly fee.

 How interactive voice response works